-What is Videofluoroscopy?
+What Is A Swallowing Videofluoroscopy?

-A Videofluoroscopy is a moving (dynamic) X-ray assessment of swallowing function that shows the passage of foods and fluids from the mouth, through the pharynx (throat) and into the oesophagus.
-The food and fluid is mixed with a solution of Barium Contrast which shows up on the X-ray and allows us to evaluate oral, pharyngeal and laryngeal competency during the swallowing process.
+A Swallowing Videofluoroscopy is a moving (dynamic) X-ray assessment of the swallowing function that shows the passage of foods and fluids from the mouth, through the pharynx (throat) and into the oesophagus.
+The food and fluid are mixed with a solution of Barium Contrast which shows up on the X-ray and allows us to evaluate oral, pharyngeal and laryngeal competency during the swallowing process.
 It is possible to observe whether food or fluid is going down the wrong way or getting stuck in the pharynx/larynx.

 During the assessment, a variety of foods and fluids such as water, yoghurt, banana or biscuits may be used to observe and compare swallowing abilities.